DavisPL-Teaching/189c/README.md

 AI collaboration is allowed and encouraged for homework assignments.
 However, the final exam will be in-class and closed-book.
 Please see also [Prof. Jason Lowe-Power's advice here](https://jlpteaching.github.io/comparch/syllabus/#using-generative-ai-tools).

-## Collaboration Policy
+## Collaboration Policy and Academic Integrity

+This class will encourage collaboration; however, each person should complete their own version of the assignment. **You should not directly copy code from someone else, even within your study group,** but you can receive help and give help on individual parts of an assignment.

-You may collaborate with each other on homeworks; if you do please list the names of your collaborators at the top of your submission.
+You may complete homework assignments in groups of up to 3 people, as long as everyone is working on their own copy of the code.
+If you do this, please list the names of your collaborators at the top of your submission.

-However, each person must submit their own submission.
+Here are some examples of good (allowed) collaboration:

+- Sharing of resources
+- Sharing of inspiration
+- Sharing questions about the assignment on Piazza
+- Helping out classmates on Piazza
+- Collaboration at a low level (E.g., hey, what's the syntax for X, again?
+Why does this code print Y?)
+- Collaboration at a high level (Why did they tell us to do this in that way?)
+- As in most CS courses, the internet is your friend!

+And here are examples of disallowed collaboration:

+- Sharing large amounts of code with others within your group or others in the course.
+- Sharing the exact solution to a specific mid-level programming problem.
+- Asking a stranger to finish your work for you or copying and pasting what you find online for submission.

+In other words, please use common sense!
+This course strictly follows the [UC Davis Code of Academic Integrity](https://ossja.ucdavis.edu/academic-integrity).

 ## Late Policy